Euonia

 The Heyday box could be viably funded through donations or partnerships such as give a box get a box.
 Distribution would rely heavily on the schools to ensure each box is given to the correct student.

-After testing the Heyday concept with adolescents and industry professionals, it was clear that there were issues that needed to be resolved.
-The main issue was that trying to encompass all possible areas of mental, physical, and emotional health that someone experiences may be too vast for the Heyday quarterly box.
-We decided that moving forward we wanted to target the building of positive metals habits in adolescents.
+After testing the Heyday concept with adolescents and industry professionals we identified the main issue is we are trying to encompass all possible areas of mental, physical, and emotional health, which may be too vast for the Heyday quarterly box.
+We decided that moving forward we wanted to traget the building of positive mental habits in adolescents.
 We reconstructed our how might we to reflect this new direction.
 In addition, we took key components from Heyday and prototyped a new application.

 How might we introduce and build positive mental wellness habits in middle & high schoolers?